chloeloveall/let-it-snow/README.md

 ## Description

+Day one of #100daysofcode.
 A project exploring the HTML canvas element with a falling snow effect.
 Built with the assistance of the [Brackets Academy HTML Canvas Snow Tutorial](https://www.bracketsacademy.com/2018/11/14/html-canvas-snow-effect-with-javascript/).

 ## Preview